lhao03/lhao03.github.io/index.markdown

 ## My current life...

-I'm finishing up my last year of chemistry and computer science at UBC, where I like dabble in modeling molecules with functions, programming languages and computational optimization.
-Some questions and I have are:
+I'm finishing up my last year of chemistry and computer science at UBC, where I dabble in modeling molecules with functions, programming languages and computational optimization.
+Some questions I have are:

-- how can we develop methods to predict and elucidate chemical properties, through first principles or semi-experimentally?
+- how can we develop methods to predict and elucidate chemical properties, using only first principles or semi-experimentally?
   - how can quantum mechanical models of chemistry be improved?
 - how can formal methods in computer science and computational optimization be applied to chemistry?